rackerlabs/docs-api-reference/README.rst

           <para><link xlink:href="api-ref-dns.html">Cloud DNS API</link></para>
        </listitem>

 #.
-Update the pom.xml file to add instructions to build your api-ref* file.
+Update the pom.xml file to add instructions to build your api-ref-{product}.xml file.
 Follow the pattern in that file.

 #.
 Do a remote build to make sure that things work okay.